Approved inspection station scheme

 AIS confirmation and compliance audits

-We conduct the to assess your compliance with the conditions of your AIS approval notice and assess the performance of your approved examiners and nominees.
-If you have a mobile AIS listed on your AIS approval notice, you must make arrangements to ensure that the mobile AIS is present at the AIS premises during the audit.
+The purpose of these audits is to assess your compliance with the conditions of your AIS approval and the performance of your approved examiners and nominees.
+If you also have a mobile AIS, you must make arrangements to ensure that the mobile AIS is present at the AIS premises during the audit.